dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 Try it yourself by executing some PUT and GET requests via the [Live Portal of my demo API](https://anypoint.mulesoft.com/apiplatform/dustinmoris#/portals/organizations/1c966d9b-793c-46bc-a87a-427b9a4a9b4a/apis/45625/versions/47291).

-Any technical or non-technical person can review the API and validate if it works as expected and I as a developer cannot claim that a feature is done if it is not live in the Portal.
+Any technical or non-technical person can review the API and validate if it works as expected and I as a developer cannot claim that a feature is done before it is available in the Live Portal.

 This is how I envision API development in an agile environment.